Lambeth: Modern

 Lambeth Walk and Lambeth High Street were the two principal commercial streets of Lambeth, but today are predominantly residential in nature.
 Lambeth Walk was site of a market for many years, which by 1938 had 159 shops, including 11 butchers.
-The street and surrounding roads, like most of Lambeth were extensively damaged in the Second World War.
-This included the complete destruction of the Victorian Swimming Baths (themselves built in 1897) in 1945, when a V2 Rocket hit the street resulting in the deaths of 37 people.
+The street and surrounding roads, like most of Lambeth, were extensively damaged in the Second World War.
+This included the destruction of the Victorian Swimming Baths (built in 1897) in 1945, when a V2 Rocket hit the street, resulting in the deaths of 37 people.

-In 1948 when the first wave of immigrants of Afro-Caribbean descent arrived from Jamaica on the Windrush cruise ship, they were housed in several areas within Brixton, especially Clapham.
+In 1948, when the first wave of immigrants of Afro-Caribbean descent arrived from Jamaica on the Windrush cruise ship, they were housed in several areas within Brixton, especially Clapham.
 The Royal Pharmaceutical Society's headquarters were located in Lambeth High Street from 1976 until 2015.

 Today, the center of government in Brixton has a strong Afro-Caribbean community.
 Other significant minorities include Africans, South Asians, and Chinese; they make up one third of Lambeth's population.
 The borough is a very densely populated area within London with a large young population.
 One third of its working age population are considered living in poverty.
 Lambeth ranks 8th out of 22 of the most deprived boroughs in London.